CS-SI/eodag/docs/getting_started_guide/configure.rst

 Priority setting
 ^^^^^^^^^^^^^^^^

-Some product types are available from multiple providers, for instance *Sentinel 2 Level-1C* products.
-When a search is made for such product types, ``eodag`` would use its pre-configured preferred/prioritary provider, which is *PEPS* currently.
+Some collections are available from multiple providers, for instance *Sentinel 2 Level-1C* products.
+When a search is made for such collections, ``eodag`` would use its pre-configured preferred/prioritary provider, which is *PEPS* currently.